LucasDoAmaral-Prog/Simulated-School-System/README.md

 ---

 ### **English**
-Welcome to the **Simulated School System**!
 This website was designed to simulate a school environment, providing tools for efficient interaction between teachers and students.
 The system offers the following features:

 - **Teacher and Student Login:**